-The Water Authority's performance in this measure is below the median range for past three fiscal years.
-After implementing the areas of improvement suggested in the 2004 QualServe Peer Review, the Water Authority anticipates continued progress on this measure.
-This measure is particularly useful for identifying potential benchmarking partners, especially organizations that may have advanced knowledge and experience with applying these tools.
-The Water Authority is working on its Effective Utility Management (EUM) program which incorporates the benchmarking performance indicators from the AWWA QualServe program.
+The Water Authority's performance in this measure is above the median range for the past three fiscal years.
+After implementing the areas of improvement from the 2004 QualServe Peer Review and 2014 EUM assessment, the Water Authority anticipates continued progress on this measure.
+This measure is particularly useful for identifying potential benchmarking partners. especially organizations that may have advanced knowledge and experience with applying these tools.
+The Water Authority is working on its EUM program which incorporates the benchmarking performance indicators from the AWWA QualServe program.
 The utility will utilize the EUM program to make performance improvements in its operations and service delivery by examining its performance on a quarterly basis.